‘Vikings’ Season 4: Do The History Books Reveal Who Killed Lagertha?

-Episode 16 of History’s Vikings, Season 4 saw the Seer predict Lagertha will die at the hands of one of Ragnar Lothbrok’s sons.
+Episode 16 of History’s Vikings Season 4 saw the Seer predict Lagertha will die at the hands of one of Ragnar Lothbrok’s sons.
 So, who will it be and can history help uncover who it is?

 SPOILER ALERT: This article discusses Episode 16 (entitled “Crossing”) of History Channel’s Vikings Season 4 as well as historical information about some of the main characters in Vikings.
-Please proceed with caution if you have not yet viewed this episode or wish to historical avoid spoilers.
+Please proceed with caution if you have not yet viewed this episode or wish to avoid spoilers.

 Episode 16 of History’s Vikings Season 4 saw Ivar the Boneless (Alex High) challenging Lagertha (Katheryn Winnick) to single combat.
-This came about thanks to Lagertha killing Ivar’s mother, Aslaug (Alyssa Sutherland) and taking ownership of Kattegat.
+This came about thanks to Lagertha killing Ivar’s mother, Aslaug (Alyssa Sutherland), and taking ownership of Kattegat.

 While Lagertha refused combat with the disabled Ivar in Episode 16, she was concerned enough to visit the Seer (John Kavanagh) to find out if she would die at the hand of one of Ragnar’s (Travis Fimmel) sons.
 The Seer confirmed this to her.